 What counts as an illegal eviction?

 There are certain steps that need to be followed in order to legally evict a tenant.
-An eviction takes place with the tenant or individual is legally forced the leave the property that they are occupying.
-According to The Constitution, this cannot take place without a court order for which the person in charge of the property, or the ‘landlord’ should apply for.
+A lawful eviction takes place when the tenant or individual is legally forced to vacate the property that they are occupying.
+The registered owner of the property or person in charge of the property can apply for an eviction order in the event that the unlawful occupier fails to vacate the property.

 In July 2017, Human Rights commissioner, Chris Neese explained that he has been dealing with over 20 cases of families being evicted from their farm homes in areas such as Ceres, Somerset West, and Worcester.

 According to him, the conditions in which these evictions are taking place is unlawful and ‘brutal’, a situation that should definitely be addressed.
-In the article, Neesen mentions that farmers are exploiting loopholes in the Extension of Security of Tenure Act by calling the process ‘constructive evictions’.
-Mostly, they are forced out of their homes by intimidation aren’t necessarily aware of their legal rights.
+In the article, Neese mentions that farmers are exploiting loopholes in the Extension of Security of Tenure Act by calling the process ‘constructive evictions’.
+Mostly, they are forced out of their homes by intimidation and people aren’t necessarily aware of their legal rights.

 Clearing up confusion around evictions

-To clear up possible confusing, these are the only circumstances under which a person may be evicted from the property they are residing on:
+To clear up possible confusion, these are the only circumstances under which a person may be evicted from the property they are residing on:

 - The tenant is considered to be an unlawful occupier.
 A person staying on the property without consent from the landlord, or any right in law to do so.

 - The landlord withdraws or cancels the previous consent that allowed the tenant to occupy the property.
-For instance, when the lease is expired or the tenant breaches the lease agreement.
+For instance, when the lease has expired, or the tenant breaches the lease agreement and the tenant failed to remedy his or her breach

 Processing a legal eviction